-Are you finding that your natural hair is super dry not matter what you do with it?
-Here are a few reasons why that may be the case and what you can do to start fixing it!
+Are you finding that your natural hair is super dry no matter what you do with it?
+Here are a few reasons why that may be the case, and a few hair care tips that can help you fix it!

 Whenever someone asks me what they can do about their dry hair, the first thing I ask them is, “are you drinking enough water?”
 More often than not, the answer is no. Basically, the health of your hair starts from the inside.
 You’ll only get out what you put in… or don’t put in.
 Our bodies are about 70% water, but we lose some throughout the day when we sweat, urinate, etc., so it’s important that we replace that water every day to stay properly hydrated.
 Not drinking enough water leads to dehydration, which affects our body overall and will definitely show in the health of your hair!
 If drinking water is hard for you, start with one glass a day and work your way up.

 Textured hair tends to need a little extra help when it comes to moisture, so it’s good to have a routine of moisturizing the hair on the outside to work with your water intake.
 After cleansing your strands, a regular routine of deep conditioning can take moisture to the next level.
 Mielle’s Rosemary Mint Strengthening Hair Masque is part of our newest line and is formulated to deeply moisturize and penetrate dry, thirsty hair.
 This nutrient-rich formula — with ingredients like aloe, horsetail, and henna — hydrates, nourishes, and strengthens all at once!

 Try adding deep conditioning to your weekly routine to build up the moisture and adjust the frequency as needed.
 For added benefits, use with heat by wearing a plastic cap and sitting under a dryer or wrapping with a towel.